chethanBy/chethanBy/README.md

 ## 🚀 About Me
-I'm a full stack developer and a Hark working Individual.
+I'm a self-taught full stack developer and a Hard working Individual.

 ## Other Common Github Profile Sections